Why Is My Dog Drinking so Much?

 There may be a time when your vet asks you to provide a urine sample from your dog.
 Dr. Wendy shows how easily you can obtain a urine sample from your dog.
 T...

-This list is not exhaustive, but does cover the most common problems encountered in dogs and cats.
+This list is not exhaustive, but does cover the most common problems encountered in dogs.
 Most of these conditions are treatable, particularly if caught early, and many animals with kidney failure for example can enjoy long survival periods with the right combination of a committed owner and dedicated veterinary team.

 - Kidney disease